hoangduytran/blender-manual/manual/render/eevee/object_settings/object_data.rst

 In terms of performance, using these options is more efficient that using a shader node setup that achieves the same effect.

+.. _bpy.types.Object.visible_camera:

+Camera
+   Makes the object visible to the :doc:`Camera </render/cameras>`;
+   this includes the viewport's perspective in viewport rendering.

 .. _bpy.types.Object.visible_shadow:

 Shadow